danielpclark/faster_path/README.md

 ---

 **Optional methods which have regressions.**  These will not be included by default in monkey-patches or refinements.
 To try them anyways use the environment flag of `WITH_REGRESSION`.
-These methods are her to be improved upon.
+These methods are here to be improved upon.

 |FasterPath Implementation|Ruby Implementation| Regression|
 |---|---|:---:|